Jordan Royal Guard: His Majesty’s Special Security Group

 The Special Royal Guard Command is under the direct personal control of the King.
-His Majesty’s Special Security Group is a unit within the Royal Guard Brigade that is responsible for the close personal security of the king and is basically the Jordanian equivalent of the U.S. Secret Service.
-His Majesty Special Security Group accompanies the king 24 hours seven days a week and maintains security at his offices and various Palaces.
-It was formerly commanded by the king's brother, Prince Ali.
+His Majesty’s Special Security Group is a unit within the Royal Guard Brigade that is responsible for the close personal security of the king and is equivalent to U.S. Secret Service.
+His Majesty Special Security Group accompanies the King 24 hours seven days a week and maintains security at his offices and various palaces.
+It was formerly commanded by the King's brother, Prince Ali.

-Hussein Bin Ali 30th Special Mission Brigade

-The Special Mission Brigade has a dual function.
-While it provides security services to the royal palace it is also charged with the protection of other important Jordanian state institutions and the maintenance of internal security within the state.
-This includes anti-terrorist security operations in urban areas.